lorees/Botta-Bing/README.md

   10. From here you can move on to the **"Loading API Keys Section"**.
  11. Make sure you load your API Keys into the **"params"** file in the root directory
  12. Make Sure to Update your Zip Code in the **"params"** file also.
- 13. Make sure you enable the 'Google Text To Speech" API. https://console.cloud.google.com/
+ 13. Make sure you enable the "Google Text To Speech" API. https://console.cloud.google.com/
  14. Lastly to enable the **Google Cloud SDK** you must run "gcloud init".
 Do this from the Virtual Machines Desktop.
 You will be prompted to link your newly created Google Developer API Key to the Google Cloud SDK.

 ### Windows (VirtualBox \ Vagrant)